dbrgn/collectd-python-plugins/README.md

 - `sht21.py`: Measure temperature and relative humidity from a Sensirion SHT21 sensor connected via I²C.
 Calculate dew point and absolute humidity.
 Tested on a Raspberry Pi 3.
+- `shtc3.py`: Measure temperature and relative humidity from a Sensirion SHTC3 sensor connected via I²C.
+Calculate dew point and absolute humidity.
+Tested on a Raspberry Pi 3.
 - `mcp3425.py`: Measure voltage using an MCP3425 analog-digital converter.

 For more information, please refer to [my